HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 DEM/network-generated runs use `site_selection.input.mode =
 "generated_candidates"` with `site_selection.outlets.candidate_mode =
 "network_sampling"`.
+This mode is experimental and remains outside the short-term stable business contract, but it is kept as a tested capability.
-They write the normal selection outputs plus:
+It writes the normal selection outputs plus:

 - `candidate_generation.jsonl`
 - `candidate_outlets.geojson` when `write_geojson = true`